 Professional, Dedicated, Caring

-The San Joaquin Society for Human Resource Management is committed to advancing the human resources profession and serving the human resources professional in our territory through education, professional leadership development and organizational values, supporting our dedicated, caring, service-oriented and collaborative culture.
+The San Joaquin Society for Human Resource Management is committed to advancing the Human Resources profession and serving the human resources professional in our territory through education, professional leadership development and organizational values, supporting our dedicated, caring, service-oriented and collaborative culture.

 San Joaquin Society For Human Resource Management

-Exclusive SJSHRM forum and blogs coming in 2017
+Exclusive SJSHRM forum and blogs coming soon!

 Substantial SJSHRM member discounted pricing for all SJSHRM services, meetings and events